Camila Batmanghelidjh: Awards and honours

-In 2009 Batmanghelidjh was named Businesswoman of the Year in the Dods and Scottish Widows Women in Public Life Awards.
+In 2009, Batmanghelidjh was named Businesswoman of the Year in the Dods and Scottish Widows Women in Public Life Awards.
 A New Statesman readers' poll awarded her the title Person of the Year in 2006.
-She has also received Ernst and Young's Social Entrepreneur of the Year award (2005), Third Sector magazine's Most Admired Chief Executive (2007) and the Centre for Social Justice's lifetime achievement award in 2009.
-Batmanghelidjh has been awarded honorary degrees and doctorates by several universities including York St John University, the Open University, Brunel University, London South Bank University, University of Warwick and Nottingham Trent University.
-In September 2006 she was conferred with an Honorary Fellowship of Goldsmiths, University of London.
+She also received Ernst and Young's Social Entrepreneur of the Year award (2005), Third Sector magazine's Most Admired Chief Executive (2007), and the Centre for Social Justice's lifetime achievement award in 2009.
+Batmanghelidjh was awarded honorary degrees and doctorates by several universities including York St John University, the Open University, Brunel University, London South Bank University, University of Warwick and Nottingham Trent University.
+In September 2006, she was conferred with an Honorary Fellowship of Goldsmiths, University of London.

 In January 2009, Batmanghelidjh was awarded an honorary degree by the Tavistock & Portman NHS Trust in conjunction with the University of East London for "significant achievements for children and young people living in poverty."

 In February 2013, she was named one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
 She was appointed an honorary Commander of the Order of the British Empire (CBE) for services to children and young people.
-In September 2014 she became an Honorary Fellow of UCL.
+In September 2014, she became an Honorary Fellow of UCL.